For many people, knowing how many calories you need per day can give you a broad idea of whether your diet fits your goals.

 According to the U.S. Office of Disease Prevention and Health Promotion’s Dietary Guidelines for Americans, your estimated caloric intake per day depends on your gender, weight, and activity level.

 According to the study’s estimates, women ages 26 to 30 need about 1,800 calories if sedentary, 2,000 calories if moderately active, and 2,400 calories if active.
-Women are loving this detox to help them lose weight faster.

 Men in the same age range need about 2,400 calories if sedentary, 2,600 calories if moderately active, and 3,000 calories if active.
 This is our favorite calorie tracker.